Democrat Party (Turkey, 2007): DYP in opposition (1999–2007)

 In 1997, with the so-called "post-modern coup", the military effected the RP-DYP government's resignation.
 In the meantime, the DYP had been weakened by the effects of the Susurluk scandal.
 DYP and others expected to form a government under Çiller, but President Süleyman Demirel asked ANAP leader Mesut Yılmaz to form the new government instead, and the DYP was not included.

 In 1998, the DYP took a turn for the worse.
 The DYP then had heavy recruitment among police intelligence.

 The DYP secured 9.55% of the vote in the November 2002 general election, slightly under the 10% election threshold to enter parliament.
 However, a number of independents later joined the party, and, in November 2004, they had 4 seats in Turkey's 549-seat parliament.
 The figure hardly made the DYP a driving force in Turkish politics, but it remained Turkey's third largest party and particularly influential in rural areas.

 Tansu Çiller resigned as party leader following the 2002 election defeat; she was eventually replaced by Mehmet Ağar.

 Democrat Party (2007–present)

 On 5 May 2007, it was announced that DYP and the Motherland Party (ANAP) would merge to form the Democrat Party (Demokrat Parti).
 For that occasion, DYP renamed itself (based on the previous party of the same name), and it was planned that ANAP would join the newly founded DP.
 Shortly before the election, however, the merging attempt failed.
+Reasons included the re-entry of Mesut Yılmaz into the ANAP, which met with strong resistance from the ANAP leader Erkan Mumcu.
 However, ANAP stated it would not contest the upcoming elections.

 After the DP only got about 6% of the votes in the 2007 election, Ağar resigned as party leader.
 At the 10th party congress held on January 15, 2011, in Ankara, Namık Kemal Zeybek was elected as the party leader.
 After Zeybek's resignation, Gültekin Uysal has become the party leader.

 In the 2018 elections, the party participated in the Nation Alliance with the Republican People's Party, the Good Party, and the Felicity Party.